Time to Complete: ~60 minutes

 Specifying Surfaces for Sensitivity Analysis

-In the General panel, when you select Adjoint as your Simulation Type you will see an optional input area "Sensitivity Surfaces" to specify the surfaces to compute the Adjoint on:
+In the General panel, when you select Adjoint as your Simulation Type you will see an optional input area "Sensitivity Surfaces" to specify the surfaces to compute the sensitivities on:

 This will restrict the Normal Sensitivity computations to just these surfaces, instead of all wall surfaces (the default).
 This may mildly speed up the simulation.
-Below in the left image we restricted the sensitivity to the main wings and nearby portions of the fuselage, whereas on the right the sensitivity was assessed over all walls:
+Below in the right image we restricted the sensitivity to the main wings and nearby portions of the fuselage, whereas on the left the sensitivity was assessed over all walls:

-This is why the tail surfaces are orange/red on the right.
+This is why the tail surfaces are blue on the left.
 This is useful if your ability to adjust the vehicle design is constrained to certain regions - the sensitivity information elsewhere is unnecessary.

 What's Next?